 Credits: Special thanks to Jennifer Starkey, Research Services Librarian, Case Western Reserve, for permission to adapt some of the text in this guide.
-Unless otherwise noted, all images are from Britannica ImageQuest.
+Unless otherwise noted, all text is attributed to Jennifer Starkey and all images are from Britannica ImageQuest.

 Lunar New Year marks the first day of the lunisolar calendar based on the cycles of the moon.
-This year it occurs on February 12, 2021 and begins the Year of the Ox, as determined by the Chinese Zodiac.
+This year it occurs on February 1, 2022 and begins the Year of the Tiger, as determined by the Chinese Zodiac.
 Lunar New Year is also called Spring Festival because it occurs between the Winter Solstice and Vernal Equinox.
 Also known as Chinese New Year, the holiday is celebrated by over a billion people in many different countries and goes by different names and traditions.
 It is still the most important festival in several Southeast and Northeast Asian countries including Korea, Vietnam, and Singapore, especially among those of Chinese descent.
 Lunar New Year marks the ending of the old and the beginning of the new year.
 It is on the first day of the first lunar month.
-In the Gregorian calendar we follow, the festival falls somewhere between January 21 and February 19.
+The Year of the Tiger begins on February 1, 2022 and ends on January 21, 2023.

 "People born in the Year of the Tiger are born leaders, who walk and talk assertively and inspire respect.
 They are courageous and energetic, love a challenge or competition and are prepared to take risks.
 They are hungry for excitement and crave attention.
 They can also be rebellious, short-tempered and outspoken, prefering to give orders rather than take them, which often leads to conflict.
 Tiger people may appear calm but there is often a hidden aggressiveness, but they can also be sensitive, humorous and capable of great generosity and love.
 There is never a dull moment with a Tiger.